- Hike the rainforest trails of Corcovado National Park

-|Day 2||Osa Peninsula (Free Day)||Osa Peninsula|
+|Day 2||Osa Peninsula - Free Day||Osa Peninsula|

-Day 1: Arrival to San José
+Day 1: Arrival in San José

 Day 2: Flight to Osa Peninsula - Free Day

-Day 3: Osa Peninsula - Corcovado National Park Hike
+Day 3: Corcovado National Park Hike

+To arrive at Corcovado National Park, you'll embark on a 25-minute boat ride from your hotel down the western coast of the Osa Peninsula.
+After a wet landing a few feet from the beach, your rainforest adventure begins.
 You'll enter the primary rainforest, hiking along the clearly-marked and easily-navigable trails next to Corcovado's northernmost ranger station, San Pedrillo.
 Throughout the morning, your bilingual guide will identify many of the endemic species along the trail.
 Look out for white-faced, spider, and howler monkeys, as well as white-lipped peccaries, scarlet macaws, coatis, and countless other animals.

-Day 4: Osa Peninsula - Isla del Caño
+Day 4: Excursion to Isla del Caño

 Day 5: Departure

 Time to say goodbye to Costa Rica.
 You'll fly out early in the morning to San José and connect to your flight home—or onward to the next adventure.
+Adios!